zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Encodes a Base64-encoded string.

-   :s: The string to encode.
+   :param s: The string to encode.

-   :a: An optional custom alphabet.
+   :param a: An optional custom alphabet.
 The empty string indicates the default
       alphabet.
 If given, the string must consist of 64 unique characters.